 The Great Hollow Photographers Club (GHPC)

 The GHPC is open to all ages and skill levels, and both video and still photography.
-Formed in 2017, it has held photography workshops, photography tours and hikes, created Great Hollow Calendars and has organized the four annual Juried Art Shows, this being the second Virtual Show.
+Formed in 2017, it has held photography workshops, photography tours and hikes, created Great Hollow Calendars and has organized the five annual Juried Art Shows.
 Meetings are held the first Thursday of every even numbered-month, at 6:30 either on zoom or at the main building at Great Hollow.
-For more information, please visit the Great Hollow Photographers Club facebook page facebook.com/GHPClub and the Events Calendar at greathollow.org.
+For more information, please visit the Great Hollow Photographers Club facebook page facebook.com/GHPClub .

-Great Hollow Photographers Club Art Show Committee: Carolyn Cohen, Jeff Ginsburg, Justin Goodhart, Linda Hubbard (Chair), John O'Donnell, Masumi O'Donnell, and Neil Zobler.
-In addition, Annie McAward and Christy Bonaiuto have helped on the sponsorship committee.
+Great Hollow Photographers Club Art Show Committee: Carolyn Cohen, Jeff Ginsburg, Justin Goodhart, Linda Hubbard (Chair), John O'Donnell, Masumi O'Donnell, and Christy Bonaiuto.

 Art Show Jurying Committee: